techpotatoes/pitchup/README.md

 diffFrequency|Double|Difference from the pitch given to the expected frequency. diffCents|Double|Difference in cents from the current frequency to the expected frequency.

+### Contributing

+Please, drop me an email if you have any suggestions, problems or feedback.
+Feel free to submit a pull request if you improved the library and want to share it.

 ### Privacy Policy

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.